Department website: http://soca.wvu.edu

 List of Admission Requirements:

-- See the steps to apply for admissions and access the application here.
+- See the steps to apply for admissions and access the application on the Admissions How to Apply website.

 - Transcripts from all institutions attended.